AviatrixSystems/Docs/HowTos/flightpath.rst

 Run FightPath Test, a report will appear.
 The information is arranged in three sections, Security Groups, Route table entries and Network ACL.
 The Security Group is what is associated with the instance, both the route table and the Network ACL are associated with the subnet that the instance is deployed.

+..
+Note:: If you just need to check information on one instance, for example, check Internet reachability on an instance on a private subnet, select any instance in the Destination field, as it does not matter in this case.

 Example
 --------